VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **NASCAR stands for National Association for Stock Car Auto Racing**
+- ⚡ Daily fun fact: **The expression cooked "al dente" means "to the tooth."
+What this means is that the pasta should be somewhat firm, and offer some resistance to the tooth, but should also be tender**

 <h3 align="left">Connect with me:</h3>
 <p align="left">